jun521ju/PETS2020_Web_Tracking/README.md

 This folder contains the source code of the WTPatrol addon used in our study.
 Please check the README.md in this folder for more information.

 ## dataset_link.txt
-This file contains a Google Drive link that shares our dataset.
+This file contains a Google Drive link that shares a database file of our measurement results.